What is the Memorandum of Association?

 The name of the company is its first unique identity.
-Thus the name clause of the memorandum consists of the authentic name of the company.
+Thus the name clause of the memorandum consists of the authentic, legal and approved name of the company.
 Company names should not bear any similarities to a company registered with a similar name because many times these companies protect the name of their companies via a Trademark Registration procedure.

-The situation clause comprises of all possible details of the registered office of the company.
-It has the name of the state of the registered office and may and may not have the exact address of the office.
+The domicile clause comprises of all possible details of the registered office of the company.
+It has the name of the State or Union Territory of the registered office and may and may not have the exact address of the office.
 It also has the names of the registrars enrolled.

-Object Clause is the main body of the memorandum.
-It provides a list of all the operations of the country.
+Objects Clause constitutes the main body of the memorandum.
+It provides a list of all the operations of the company.
 Every motive and operation the company indulges in must be mentioned in the object clause.
 Also, any such operation which is not mentioned in the object clause is considered to be beyond the reach of the company.

 The objects of a company fall into two categories as prescribed below:

 - The proposed objects of the company for which it is being incorporated